Skip to content

 Tax season generates a predictable surge in phishing emails and text messages impersonating the IRS, TurboTax, H&R Block, and state tax agencies.
 These messages direct recipients to convincing fake login pages designed to harvest credentials, or to malicious attachments containing keyloggers and information-stealing malware.
 The IRS explicitly states it never initiates contact by email, text, or social media — any such communication is fraudulent by definition.

 Tax professionals are disproportionately targeted because a single compromised preparer account can expose hundreds of client files simultaneously.
-For specific phishing tactics used against preparers and how to detect them, see our detailed breakdown of phishing attacks targeting tax professionals.
+For specific phishing tactics used against preparers and how to detect them, see our detailed breakdown of phishing attacks and how to recognize them.
+Our guide on security awareness training for tax firms covers how to build staff defenses against social engineering across the full filing season.

 Ransomware Targeting Tax Practices